Transport-for-the-North/caf.van/docs/source/start.rst

     Write brief description about the possible ways for using the tool e.g. CLI, GUI and importing in Python.

-*CAF van is provided as a Python package and a command-line utility.
+*CAF.van is provided as a Python package and a command-line utility.
 The command-line utility aims to make some of the commonly used functionality available without needing to use Python code, see :ref:`usage` for details.*

-CAF van can be installed from pip, conda-forge or **pipx (when using as a command-line utility).**
+CAF.van can be installed from pip, conda-forge or **pipx (when using as a command-line utility).**

 Pip